AdamMc331/PokeDex/README.md

 ## Repository Pattern

 Check out [this blog post](https://androidessence.com/repository-pattern) for understanding the Repository Pattern.

+## Static Analysis

+In October 2019 I spoke at the NY Android Developers meetup and presented on static analysis tools.
+I used this repo as a sample project.
+You can find the slides [here](nyandroid_staticanalysis_pres/static_analysis.pdf).